 Keep in mind this budget (spend report) was for 75 adult guests that included an open bar.

-My Wedding Costs
+A Breakdown of My Wedding Costs

 Allow me to break down a few wedding costs you may think are unnecessary or are just confused about.